jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Switch to the Grafana UI
   * Top left click on `Home`
   * Under General
-    * `USE Method / Cluster`
+    * `USE Method / Node`
-      * USE is an acronym for Utilization, Saturation, and Errors
+      * USE is an acronym for Utilization, Saturation, and Errors (resource-scoped)
-      * RED is an acronym for Rate, Errors, and Duration
+      * RED is an acronym for Rate, Errors, and Duration (request-scoped)
   * Top Right click Clock Icon with text Last 1 hour
     * Select Last 5 minutes
   * Top Right click last icon that looks like Recycle Icon